 Current Shaheed Minar

 The current Shaheed Minar design mainly follows the original plan of 1957.
 The minars are constructed with pure marble stone upon a 14 feet (4.3 m) high stage.
 The stairs and railings are painted white to create a heavenly appearance.
 The fence on both sides is highlighted with lines from poems of famous poets in iron letters.
 The entrance of the monument includes two statues.
+The previous plan of Watch house, library and other statues were also included.
+The plan was again accepted on May 5, 1973 and Hamidur made a rough agreement to submit to the Purto Secretary for sanction.

 Previously, in February 1973, the government had hurried to repair the Shaheed Minar.
 As a result the Minar was constructed incorrectly.
 The height of the column was shorter and the head bent more than originally planned, and the proportions of different parts of the monument were not propertly maintained.